This website uses cookies

 Union Square, not Midtown

 The hotel sits on Park Avenue South.
-From the street, it’s less dramatic than you might expect.
+From the street, it’s more understated than you might expect from a W.

 The Room